 - Obtaining a P.O. box from US Postal Service

 This will allow you to use a P.O. box for your mail.
 However, there are two exceptions to it.
-One is when you start a new business, most of the states will not allow you to use a P.O. box.
+When you start a new business, most of the states will not allow you to use a P.O. box.
 Second, it will not allow you to use a P.O. box for your registered agent’s address.
 When you obtain a P.O. box, you can visit it to collect your mails.
 You can also get it forwarded to a mail address of your choice.

 - Obtain a mailbox through the UPS store